-- the heart of the village and circulating there for no good reason.
-It poses real hazard to resident Quality of Life together with a severely elevated risk of pedestrian/vehicle accidents there are NO pavements in this area. - b.
+The TRO suggests applying for permits in advance but that is not much use when we the heart of the village and circulating there for no good reason.
+It poses real hazard to resident Quality of Life together with a severely elevated risk of pedestrian/vehicle accidents - there are NO pavements in this area.

+b.
 We find it to be totally unacceptable that the PDO (Prohibition of Driving Order) has been removed from the proposal.
-Without a PDO in place, the traffic crisis in Luss will never be resolved. - c. y these circumstances to reduce passing and circulating traffic from sensitive locations. - d.
+Without a PDO in place, the traffic crisis in Luss will never be resolved.

+y these

+- circumstances to reduce passing and circulating traffic from sensitive locations. - d.
 We regret very much the apparent exclusion of this element of the proposal landfill diversion performance along with national policy, targets and regulations which are likely to impact on future performance.